xuesu/Arxived-LLM-Jailbreak/README.md

 #### 7. Missing Information & Caveats
 - The extracted text from pdf content appears to be incomplete.
 Additional details may be present in the full paper, especially regarding specific experimental setups or quantitative performance metrics.
 - There may be ambiguities around the extent to which proven performance improvements can be generalized to other untested LLM architectures and types of attacks.
-### Are you still on track!?
-Catching LLM Task Drift with Activations
+### Get my drift?
+Catching LLM Task Drift with Activation Deltas
 #### 1. Summary of this text
 The paper investigates how Large Language Models (LLMs) can experience "task drift" when they process input containing malicious instructions.
 Task drift can lead to unintended instruction execution and security vulnerabilities.
 The authors propose a method based on monitoring LLM activations—"activation deltas"—to detect this drift effectively.
 They demonstrate that using a linear classifier to analyze these deltas provides near-perfect detection across various unseen tasks and attacks, indicating promising generalization without needing LLM modifications.
 To facilitate research, they release the TaskTracker toolkit containing datasets and analytical tools.